KrzysztofCzapla/czapla-blog/posts/blog/first.md

 I need to also describe my main inspirations for this site:

-1. [grski.pl](https://grski.pl/) - Olaf Górski - I owe a lot to the guy behind this blog.
+1. [grski.pl](https://grski.pl/) - Olaf Gorski - I owe a lot to the guy behind this blog.
 It inspired me to pursue my career.
 I wouldn't be where I am today without him.
 I also like his style of blogging a lot.
 2. [lukesmith.xyz](https://lukesmith.xyz/) - Luke Smith is a rather controversial figure, but I really like the style of his page.
 I think I want my page to be more like his - have more different sections and have this old-internet vibe.